semioverse/play/README.md

 ---

-# Imminant non-locality of meaning
+# Imminant non-locality of meaning 🌀⚡⚡🗲

-Since modifications of the reference structures in the graph change the meaning of references is inherently non-local since it is a "form" or "shape" of the reference patterns and pattern references that give them their meaning.
-Thus by changing the form we imminently altering meaning across the totality of the connected graph, because the “form” is simply different.
-Interestingly, this doesn’t require the use of event-propogation, the change of form is simply *imminant*.
+The Meaning of Oxels is inherently non-local since what an Oxel means is an interpretation of its "form" or "shape" - of the reference patterns (in the oxel-graph) and pattern references (in an interpretor-oxel's interpretation rule-oxels) - that give them their meaning.

+Thus by changing the form we imminently alter the form/shape of all other oxels that reference it.
+This in turn changes the meaning of the oxel for an interpretor because the “form” is simply different.
+Interestingly, this doesn’t require the use of event-propogation, the change of form and meaning is simply *imminant*.
-Indeed, in a complex system like the Oxel-based cognitive landscape, the slightest change in the reference structure can lead to significant shifts in the meaning of individual Oxels, a phenomenon known as non-locality.
-This can be seen as a manifestation of a foundational principle in graph theory, where nodes (or in this case, Oxels) do not hold meaning in isolation but are defined by their relationships to other nodes.

 Non-locality in reference structures is comparable to a three-dimensional puzzle or an intricately woven tapestry.
 Each piece or thread does not have inherent meaning on its own; rather, it contributes to the collective form, pattern, and overall image.
-If you alter one piece of the puzzle or one thread in the tapestry, the entire image changes, albeit subtly.
+If you alter one piece of the puzzle or one thread in the tapestry, the entire image changes, albeit perhaps subtly.

-In an oxel-graph (reference-graph), changing a single reference can propagate changes throughout the system, akin to a ripple effect.
-This is because the change doesn't just affect that particular reference; it recontextualizes all the Oxels connected to it.
+In an oxel-graph (reference-graph), changing a single reference imminantly changes meaning throughout the graph.
+This is because the change doesn't just affect that particular reference; it recontextualizes all the Oxels that reference it.
 In this way, meaning is a dynamic, emergent property of the entire system rather than a static attribute of individual components.

+## Metaphysical Interfacing

 This brings us to another aspect of non-locality: the notion of a higher-dimensional cognitive space.
 Just as a two-dimensional map is a projection of a three-dimensional landscape, our cognitive map is a projection of a higher-dimensional cognitive space.
 When we modify the reference structures, we're essentially reshaping this higher-dimensional space, leading to a new projection, a new cognitive map.

 In this perspective, meaning is not just the sum of individual references but the synthetic product of a unified whole.
-It's a dance of shapes and patterns that continually evolves, forming and reforming the tapestry of our understanding.
+It's a dance of shapes and patterns that continually evolves, forming and reforming the tapestry of our understanding..

 # Meta-linguistic Assertions